Dungyichao/Online_Order_System/README.md

 ```

 ### 3.5.4 Local Sotrage
 Whenever user refresh the page which he or she has already login, the login information will be cleared out and user is logged out automatically.
 In order to address this value, we need to use logalStorage.
+You may find the implementation in ```Src/App.js```
 ```javascript
 // setter
 localStorage.setItem('myData', data);